paulrouget/servo-embedding-api/README.md

 **This is a non-normative and non-functional Rust API proposal for Servo.
 Only used to illustrate and outline a possible Servo embedding API.**

 It's built from the perspective of an embedder.
-This is what we would need, at least, to build a Servo-based browser.
+It takes into consideration future work that will be required to build a full browser (multi window, session restore, web extensions, permissions, …).
+It delegates as much as possible to the embedder.

 This API is in Rust.
 We don't want to expose a JS API directly from Servo.